openhwgroup/core-v-mcu/docs/doc-src/ip-blocks/apb_i2cs.rst

    - ST_REGADDR:
       - The slave comes to this state when the master writes the CSR address.
       - The I2C master sends the address of the target CSR located inside the I2C slave device over the SDA line(i2c_sda_i).
-      - The slave receives this address to determine which register the master intends to write to.
+      - The slave receives this address to determine which CSR the master intends to write to.

    - ST_REGADDRACK:
       - After successfully receiving the CSR address, the slave enters this state and sends an acknowledgment.